berndgassmann/ros-bridge/docs/run_ros.md

 ```

-The current status of the vehicle can be received via topic `/carla/vehicles/<ROLE NAME>/vehicle_status`.
+The current control status of the vehicle can be received via topic `/carla/vehicles/<ROLE NAME>/vehicle_constrol_status`.
 Static information about the vehicle can be received via `/carla/vehicles/<ROLE NAME>/vehicle_info`.

 It is possible to use [AckermannDrive](https://docs.ros.org/en/api/ackermann_msgs/html/msg/AckermannDrive.html) messages to control the ego vehicles.
 This can be achieved by publishing to the topic
 ```sh